Stages of Leukemia

 Medically reviewed by Onyee Chan, MD, Malignant Hematology.

 To consult with the experts at Moffitt about the stages of leukemia, Call 1-888-663-3488 or complete a new patient registration form online.
-When you do so, you can expect to be connected with a cancer expert within just one day.
-We’re proud to have disrupted the traditional patient care model to provide patients with rapid care, starting treatment as soon as possible so that we can achieve the best possible outcomes.
+When you do so, you can expect to be connected with a cancer expert as soon as possible.
+We’re proud to have disrupted the traditional patient care model to provide patients with rapid care, starting treatment quickly so that we can achieve the best possible outcomes.